Date of Degree

 Copyright 2011 Anna Michele Viviani

 Viviani, Anna Michele.
-"Counselor meaning-making: working with childhood sexual abuse survivors." dissertation, University of Iowa, 2011.
+"Counselor meaning-making: working with childhood sexual abuse survivors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.